 |Tier 1||Tier 2|

-|We monitor basic environmental compliance through our audits and are helping suppliers invest in meaningful energy efficiency and carbon reduction initiatives.||We are focused on water risks and require suppliers with wet processing capabilities to test their wastewater discharge according to the ZDHC Wastewater Guidelines developed by the industry leading ZDHC Roadmap to Zero Programme.
+Energy & WasteWe are focused on energy, freshwater use and wastewater discharge at our material suppliers.
+We enroll suppliers in industry-leading mill improvement programs and require suppliers with wet processing capabilities to test their wastewater discharge according to the ZDHC Wastewater Guidelines developed by the industry leading ZDHC Roadmap to Zero Programme.

-|Both Tier 1 and Tier 2 suppliers are screened quarterly against the Institute of Public % Environmental Affairs (IPE) database for environmental violations in China and undergo broad environmental assessments using the Sustainable Apparel Coalition (SAC)’s Higg Facility Environmental Module (Higg FEM).
+|Both Tier 1 and Tier 2 suppliers are screened against the Institute of Public & Environmental Affairs (IPE) database for environmental violations (in China) and undergo broad environmental assessments using the Sustainable Apparel Coalition (SAC)’s Higg Facility Environmental Module (Higg FEM).